bharatdwarkani/awesome-libraries-to-build-sass-application-dotnet-core/README.md

 * [**html-agility-pack**](https://github.com/zzzprojects/html-agility-pack) - This is an agile HTML parser that builds a read/write DOM and supports plain XPATH or XSLT
 * [**NServiceBus**](https://github.com/Particular/NServiceBus) - The most popular service bus for .NET

-#### Architecture references, samples
-* [**awesome-dotnet-core-applications**](https://github.com/bharatdwarkani/awesome-dotnet-core-applications) - An awesome collection of .NET Core real time, sample, architecture reference application projects
+For more such libraries check out [**awesome-dotnet-core**](https://github.com/thangchung/awesome-dotnet-core)

 #### Code Quality - Static Analyzers
-* [**awesome-dotnet-core-static-analyzers**](https://github.com/bharatdwarkani/awesome-dotnet-core-static-analyzers) - Awesome collection of .NET Core Static Analyzers using the .NET Compiler Platform (Roslyn).
+[**awesome-dotnet-core-static-analyzers**](https://github.com/bharatdwarkani/awesome-dotnet-core-static-analyzers) - Awesome collection of .NET Core Static Analyzers using the .NET Compiler Platform (Roslyn).
 Also includes a How to guide for using these analyzers and sample project with Cake Build Script to integrate in Continuous integration.

-#### Awesome NET Core
-* [**awesome-dotnet-core**](https://github.com/thangchung/awesome-dotnet-core) - A collection of awesome .NET core libraries, tools, frameworks and software

 Visit my site [**Share Tech Links**](https://sharetechlinks.com/)  for curated list of tech related interesting blog links.